Time-Optimized Safe Navigation in Unstructured Environments through Learning Based Depth Completion: Methodology

 where $\mathbf{v}_m$, $\mathbf{a}_m$ is the maximum velocity and acceleration respectively. $\mathbf{A}_i$ is the matrix to map waypoints to coefficient defined in eq.~(\ref{eqn:way_coeff_convert}). $\mathbf{D}_i^{(m!)}\in \mathbb{R}^{ (6-m) \times 6}$ is a differentiation matrix that converts the coefficient to the $m$-th time derivative's coefficient.
 The matrix $\mathbf{D}_i^{(m!)}$ is composed from $\mathbf{D}_i^{(m)} \in \mathbb{R}^{ (6-m) \times (7-m)}$ as

+This matrix derivation in eq.~\ref{eqn:bern_deriv} is also included in our appendix.
 We then generate the initial trajectory $\mathbf{w}_{\text{init}}$.
 This trajectory is a straight line trajectory between the start point and the center of the intersections of each safe flight corridors visualized in Fig.~\ref{fig:traj_planning}d or mathematically defined as

 After we acquire our initialization, we complete the optimization described in eq.~(\ref{eqn:traj_op_problem}) to solve for the the time-optimized trajectory.
 Since our camera has a limited FoV and is forward facing, we need to constantly align our camera with the axis of motion.
 We implement a simple planner for determining the $\psi_d$ or desired yaw of the vehicle.